Hadronic Structure, Conformal Maps, and Analytic Continuation: Acknowledgments

 \section{Acknowledgments}

-We gratefully acknowledge useful discussions with and comments from Ryan Abbott, Tom Blum, Tom DeGrand, Will Detmold, Luchang Jin, Andreas Kronfeld, Phiala Shanahan, Doug Stewart, and Julian Urban.
+We gratefully acknowledge useful discussions with and comments from Ryan Abbott, Tom Blum, J{\'e}r{\^o}me Charles, Tom DeGrand, Will Detmold, Luchang Jin, Andreas Kronfeld, Phiala Shanahan, Doug Stewart, and Julian Urban.
+We thank Emanuel Gull and Kosuke Nogaki for guidance regarding the beautiful recent work in the condensed matter community.
 This material is based upon work supported in part by the U.S. Department of Energy, Office of Science under grant Contract Numbers DE-SC0011090 and DE-SC0021006.